vacp2p/rfc/content/docs/rfcs/44/README.md

 when calculating the probability distribution assigning each node a probability for having sent a specific message.
 We will quantify the resulting loss of anonymity in future versions of this document.

+### Stem Relay Selection

+In its current version, 44/WAKU2-DANDELION nodes default to fluff state if the random stem relay selection yields at least one peer that does not support [19/WAKU2-LIGHTPUSH](/spec/19/) (which is the stem protocol used in 44/WAKU2-DANDELION).
+If nodes would reselect peers until they find peers supporting [19/WAKU2-LIGHTPUSH](/spec/19/), malicious nodes would get an advantage if a significant number of honest nodes would not support [19/WAKU2-LIGHTPUSH](/spec/19/).
+Even though this causes messages to enter fluff phase earlier, we choose the trade-off in favour of protocol stability and sacrifice a bit of anonymity.
+(We will look into improving this in future versions of this document.)

 ### Random Delay in Fluff Phase

 The random delay in the fluff phase MAY be set to 0 to achieve lower latency.
 This will, however, lower the anonymity properties.
 We will quantify and analyse this in future versions of this specification.
 Optimal delay times depend on the message frequency and patterns.

 # Copyright